 Knowing full well the significance of social commerce, given it’s one of our primary products, we wanted to put together a comprehensive guide to selling on social media.
 Because we see many brands aren’t doing it properly.
 And are missing out on a sizeable revenue increase as a result.

-To support our research, we surveyed 14,000 global members of our Influenster community with the aim of finding out consumer attitudes to social shopping.
+To guide our article, we surveyed 14,000 global members of our Influenster community with the aim of finding out consumer attitudes to social shopping.
 Here’s what we found.

 - Why should I be selling on social media?